Pound the Alarm: Composition

-"Pound the Alarm" is a Eurodance song produced by RedOne, Falk, and Rami.
+"Pound the Alarm" is a Techno song produced by RedOne, Falk, and Rami.
 It is composed in common time in the key of C minor with a tempo of 125 beats per minute.
 It moves in common time and follows a chord progression of C♯m–G♯m–A–B, and Nicki's vocals span from B3 to A4.
-The song makes use of EDM, techno and house in its composition, while also being influenced by rave.
+The song makes use of EDM, techno and electro in its composition, while also being influenced by rave.
 After each chorus there is a "frantic" Eurodance and dubstep breakdown, and also features the sounds of alarms, which were sampled from American artist Britney Spears from her 2000 single "Stronger", weaving beats, and "seize-the-night" lyrics.

 Lyrically, it talks about having a good time and partying.
 However, in one of the verses, she warns her lover by saying, "I'm a bad bitch, no muzzle", meaning that whilst muzzles prevent dogs from barking, nobody can stop her from saying what she wants to say, as she is a 'bad bitch'.
 When the song received mixed reception from critics with it being too similar, RedOne, who produced both the song and "Starships" told MTV News that "Pound the Alarm" is sonically edgier.
 "It's got the pop element, but it's got some hard-core elements, some dance underground elements."
 Laurence Green from MusicOMH compared the song to 2 Unlimited by saying "The techno push of 'Pound the Alarm' comes on like [2 Unlimited] set loose in the studio [...]".
 Kitty Empire from The Observer described the song as firmly a "half-rap, half-pop" song.